top of page

 I have studied anthropology in the UK, France and Finland and was a research associate in Malaysia.
 Prior to moving back to the UK in 2016, I was based in France for sixteen years where I lectured in anthropology, sociology, cultural studies and languages at different universities in the Lyon area.

 I have been on the executive board of the International Society for Academic Research on Shamanism (ISARS) and on the editorial board for ISARS journal ‘Shaman’ since 2016.
+I am also an editor for the Hunter Gatherer Research Journal.

 bottom of page